Attorneys in South Africa: Training

 Although not formally required for practice, specialist training, e.g. in tax, is usually via specialised postgraduate diplomas or LL.M. programmes.

 Attorneys may additionally qualify as Notaries and Conveyancers, via the Conveyancing and Notarial Practice Examinations; those with technical or scientific training may further qualify as patent attorneys, see §South Africa there.

-Law Society of South Africa
+The Legal Practice Council of South Africa

-The Law Society of South Africa (LSSA) consists of the regulatory and disciplinary bodies for practising attorneys in South Africa.
-Attorneys are required to register at the relative provincial law society where they practice in terms of the Attorneys Act, 1979.
+The Legal Practice Council of South Africa (LPC) regulates the Legal Profession for all legal practitioners (Attorneys & Advocates) in South Africa.
+All practitioners are required to register at the relative provincial council where they completed their practical vocational training in terms of the Legal Practice Act 28 of 2014.

 Attorneys and Advocates

 Attorneys are engaged directly by clients, acting as the “manager” of litigious cases.